vulsdoc/vuls/docs/install-manually.md

 $ goval-dictionary fetch-redhat 7
 ```

-If you want to scan other than CentOS 7, fetch OVAL data according to the OS type and version of scan target server in advance.
+If you would like to scan other Linux distributions then retrieve the OVAL data according to the OS type and version of scan target server in advance.

 - [Alpine](https://github.com/kotakanbe/goval-dictionary#usage-fetch-alpine-secdb-as-oval-data-type)
 - [Red Hat, CentOS](https://github.com/kotakanbe/goval-dictionary#usage-fetch-oval-data-from-redhat)